DARSakthi/DARSakthi.github.io/other.markdown

 - 375 to the No Free View?
 No Review! pledge
 - 29 to the Just Mathematics Collective 'Mathematics Beyond Secrecy and Surveillance' initiative

 I feel strongly about open access [1] and free and open [2] science.
 In particular I believe profiteering and exploitation in academic publishing runs rampant, and the products of publicly-funded research ought to be made accessible to the public.
-Besides being equitable, both help promote wider scientific literacy.
+Besides being equitable, both help promote wider scientific literacy, another important issue today.

 I also feel strongly about equity [3] in science [4] and mathematics [5] (I am originally, though not completely, Indian).
 I am a member of Spectra's [AllyList](http://lgbtmath.org/People.html), which means I have committed to making mathematical spaces everywhere more inclusive towards LGBTQ+ individuals.
 Some articles on these subjects which have resonated me include those cited above, as well as [6-10].